 To ensure that your breath is fresh, it’s important to practice good oral hygiene.

 If you don’t brush and floss daily, little bits of food can become trapped in your mouth, attracting bacteria that lead to bad breath.
-Also, food particles which collect between the teeth, around the gums, and on the tongue, can decay, causing a foul odor.
+Also, food particles which collect between the teeth, around the gums, and on the tongue, can decay, causing a foul odour.

 To prevent this problem, Rock House Dental Practice recommends brushing your teeth with a fluoride toothpaste at least twice a day.
 Brush gently and pay special attention to the gum line.
 Also, use floss or an interdental cleaner to clean between your teeth at least once daily.
 Brushing your tongue and roof of your mouth can also help remove odour-causing bacteria and debris.
 Mouthwashes just temporarily mask a bad odour.
 They don’t have a long-lasting effect.
 If you constantly need to use mouthwash or breath freshener because of bad breath, talk with your dentist.

-More Problems and Solutions
+More Problems and Solutions for Bad Breath

 Several other factors can play a role in bad breath.
 These include: